 Pay attention to your moods.

-Pay attention to what emotions and feelings you are experiencing as you experience them.
+Pay attention to what emotions and feelings you are experiencing as you experience them and how your body is reacting.

 Pay attention to your reactions.